mertcandev/Firebase-Auth-Example/README.md

 ## About The Project

 <div>
-This app demonstrates to Sign In, Sign Up and Sign Out functions using Firebase Auth.
+This app demonstrates to Sign In, Sign Up and Sign Out functions and CRUD operations using Firebase Auth.
    <br />

   </div>

 <p align="right">(<a href="#top">back to top</a>)</p>